 Question: Do I need a lift ticket?

 Answer: No, you do not need a lift ticket for any of our courses.
 We are self-propelled uphill!
 On our Janet’s trips we take a chairlift part of the way up….we provide your lift ticket for that ride.
-At Silverton we include your lift ticket in our trip price.
+At Silverton and in Japan we have the luxury of lift-accessed backcountry.
+On those trips we include your lift ticket in our trip price.

 Q: Do I need to take an AIARE Level 1 Course Before I take an AIARE Level 2 Course?

 Q: I’ve taken an Intro to Avalanche Safety Class already.
-Should I skip level 1 course and jump to a level 2 course?
+Should I skip AIARE Level 1 and jump to an AIARE Level 2 Course?

 A: No way!
 An Introduction to Avalanche Safety Class, Beginner Backcountry Ski Tour, Know Before You Go Slideshow, Avalanche Awareness, or other 1-day course is a great lead in to taking your AIARE Avalanche Level 1.
-The Level 1 is a stand-alone course that offers 3 full days of avalanche curriculum covering snowpack, terrain selection, human factors in decision making, trip planning strategies, and more.
-Everyone from beginners to experienced backcountry skiers report that taking their Level 1 Course is extremely beneficial.
+The AIARE Avalanche Level 1 Course is a stand-alone course that offers 3 full days of avalanche curriculum covering snowpack, terrain selection, human factors in decision making, trip planning strategies, and more.
+Everyone from beginners to experienced backcountry skiers find their Level 1 Course is extremely beneficial.
+AIARE Level 2 is recommended for those who have already taken their AIARE Level 1 and want a 4-day course that goes more into depth and detail on avalanche topics.
+It would not be useful to take the Level 2 without a strong understanding of the Level 1 materials as presented in a full 3-day level 1 course with instructors, classroom time and field time.

 Question: What ability level do most people have on the trip?